junxit/us-congress-bills-112/metadata.md

 - 2011-07-20 — On motion to suspend the rules and pass the resolution, as amended Agreed to by voice vote. (text: CR H5266)
 - 2011-07-20 — Passed/agreed to in House: On motion to suspend the rules and pass the resolution, as amended Agreed to by voice vote.(text: CR H5266)
 - 2011-07-20 — Received in the Senate.
+- 2011-09-06 — Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2011-09-07 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 154.